 How to get around in Innsbruck?

 Buy Innsbruck Card valid for 24, 48 or 72 hours.
-All public transport is included during the period of validity and also gives free access several premium attractions.
+All public transport is included during the period of validity and also gives free access to several premium attractions.
 More about Innsbruck cards here.

 What to buy in Innsbruck?